 - Card Association – these are essentially the credit card companies, an organization comprised of a number of financial institutions, which sells its services to the bank in such a manner that the banks are able to issue credit cards to their customers on behalf of that organization.
 The world’s biggest credit card companies are Visa, American express, Diners, Discover, MasterCard, JCB (Japan Credit Bureau), Europay and others.

 - International Clearing – in the past, making business transactions with individuals and organizations from other countries was a complex matter, because of the need to transfer payment from a bank account in one country to an account which is managed in a different currency, in a different country.
-These days, tens of millions of such transactions are carried out every day through online clearing of credit cards, as well as using online payment services such as PayPal or e-wallet payment with digital currency such as Bitcoin.
 To make a purchase in an online store that is not local, you need to use an international credit card (all major credit card companies issue such cards), the same type that you would take with you when traveling abroad in order to perform payments and withdraw money from ATMs there.
 The international clearing itself is performed in a similar manner to local clearing, except that the services of an international clearing service provider need to be used (such as CreditGuard).
 The issue of using different currencies is solved by converting the currency at an exchange rate which is agreed by both banks involved in the transaction, as well as the credit card company and the clearing service company.

 - Payment Routing – for online transactions in which the payment is made with credit card clearing, there needs to be a way to transfer the money being paid from the customer’s bank account to the merchant’s bank account.
 Often there is no direct way of doing that, so in such cases, the clearing service provider needs to transfer the payment through additional financial institutions in order to be able to complete the transaction.